fdev31/thot/README.md

 ## Future / TODO

-If enough time...

-- Allow display of cam + add commands to change settings
-- Automated calibration
+- Use computed plane ROI for laser segmentation
 - Blender integration
 - Color support
 - replace uvcdynctl by a custom v4l2capture fork / ask the maintainer of py3k branch
-- find or write some blender extension to clean the pointcloud
-- re-use older project to compute mesh from pointcloud automatically
+- compute normals or mesh directly

 ## Dependencies